Europa-Park

-Europa-Park is a theme park in Rust, Baden-Württemberg, Germany.
-Covering a total area of 95 hectares, twenty themed areas offer around a hundred attractions, including shows and fourteen roller coasters.
-The park also includes six hotels, a camping site, a tepee village, a cinema and a conference center.
+Europa-Park is a theme park and resort in Rust, Baden-Württemberg, Germany.
+Covering a total area of 95 hectares, The park features twenty themed areas and around a hundred attractions, including shows and fourteen roller coasters.
+The resort also includes six hotels, a camping site, a tepee village, a cinema and a conference center.

 According to the AECOM Theme Index 2020, Europa-Park is ranked 19th out of the 25 most visited theme parks in the world and is the third most visited theme park in Europe after Disneyland Paris and Efteling, as well as the most visited seasonal theme park in the world.

 The park received 5.4 million visitors in 2022.
 Alongside Rulantica, the resort had over six million visitors.
 Also that year, the Golden Ticket Award jury of the US magazine Amusement Today voted Europa-Park the "best theme park in the world" for the eighth year in a row.

 History

 Background and founding

 In 1958, Franz Mack (1921–2010) took over the family firm, Mack GmbH & Co.
 KG (now Mack Rides), together with his brothers.
-Along with his son Roland (born 1949), he visited the US in 1972 and was inspired to open a theme park in Germany as an exhibition site for his company's built amusement rides, including flat rides, dark rides, log flumes, tow boat rides and roller coasters.
+Along with his son Roland Mack (born 1949), he visited the US in 1972 and was inspired to open a theme park in Germany as an exhibition site for his company's built amusement rides, including flat rides, dark rides, log flumes, tow boat rides and roller coasters.
 At first, the park was planned to be located in Breisach.
 It was named "Europa-Park" after Breisach's nearby Europaweiher, a small artificial lake which commemorates a historical pilot poll held in Breisach in 1950, in which 95.6% of voters were in favor of European unification.
 The Breisach site was deemed unsuitable because of flooding hazard, and the project moved some 30 km further north, where the Macks bought the park of the Balthasar castle in Rust.
 An adjacent fairy-tale park was acquired as an additional site.

 The park opened on 12 July 1975 with an area of 16 hectares.
 Initially, the park was managed by Franz Mack.
-Later his sons Roland and Jürgen joined the management.
+Later his sons Roland and Jürgen Mack joined the management.
 It counted 250,000 visitors in the first year; 700,000 in the second; and passed the million mark in 1978.